:

 About The Program

-The Accounting and Payroll Administrator diploma program in Nova Scotia and New Brunswick offers a 10-week field placement to gain hands-on experience in the field.
-The program will provide you with practical experience in essential areas, including financial accounting and payroll, business application software, and the setup and management of computerized accounting systems.
-Graduates will also be eligible to pursue their Payroll Compliance Professional (PCP) designation from the National Payroll Institute.
-Throughout the Accounting Program you will build a strong accounting base and develop the professional skills needed to unlock your career potential.
+Elevate your career prospects with our Accounting and Payroll Administrator diploma program in Nova Scotia and New Brunswick.
+Dive into a comprehensive curriculum that includes a 10-week field placement, providing invaluable hands-on experience in financial accounting, payroll, business application software, and computerized accounting systems management.
+Graduates will also have the opportunity to pursue their Payroll Compliance Professional (PCP) designation from the National Payroll Institute, enhancing their professional credentials.

 Career Opportunities